 The Utility is responsible for the maintenance, repairs, installation and operations of the transmission and distribution pipeline facilities.
 These facilities include transmission, distribution mains, hydrants, system valves and service lines.
-The system is made up of approximately 221 miles of water mains ranging in size from 4” to 20” in diameter.
+The system is made up of approximately 221 miles of water mains ranging in size from 4 inches to 20 inches in diameter.
 The utility owns over 2,790 fire hydrants, 3,136 valves and 10,573 services within the system.
 During the months of mid October through March, the Utility also repairs seasonal water main breaks.

 Some Causes of Water Main Breaks